joe-castle/timrjs/README.md

 timer.stop();
 ```

-All of the methods discussed thus for return a reference to the original Timr so calls can be chained.
+All of the methods discussed thus far return a reference to the original Timr, so calls can be chained.
 The same goes for the rest of the methods below, unless they specifically return a value, like: `timer.formatTime()`

 ### API
 The following methods are available on all timrs.